Questions and complaints

-For complaints under the Competition Act, the information will be examined to determine whether a formal inquiry should be commenced.
-All inquiries are conducted in private.
+For complaints under the Competition Act, the information will be referred to the appropriate enforcement branch for further consideration.
+The Bureau conducts its work in private, and as such, cannot provide complaint status report.
 If an inquiry is opened, the Bureau may contact other customers or competitors to obtain more information.

 For complaints under the Consumer Packaging and Labelling Act, the Textile Labelling Act, and the Precious Metals Marking Act, the information will be examined to determine whether an issue is raised under the legislation.
 Bureau staff have formal powers of inspection under these Acts, as well as a variety of remedial powers to address issues of non-conformity.

-If it is determined that a complaint warrants further investigation, Bureau officers have a number of tools available to resolve competition issues.
-These tools are outlined in the Bureau's Conformity Continuum and include:
+For all complaints, if it is determined that a complaint warrants further investigation, Bureau officers have a number of tools available to resolve competition issues.
+These tools are outlined in the Bureau's Competition and Compliance Framework bulletin and include:

 - public education, written opinions, information contacts, voluntary codes of conduct, written undertakings and prohibition orders;

-- the ability to refer criminal matters to the Attorney General of Canada, who then decides whether to prosecute before the courts;
+- the ability to refer criminal matters to the Public Prosecution Service of Canada, who then decides whether to prosecute before the courts;

 - the power to bring civil matters before the Competition Tribunal or other courts, depending on the issue;